awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-example-output-files.md

 }
 ```

-## Example redacted file<a name="example-redacted-file"></a>
+## Example redacted file for a call<a name="example-redacted-file"></a>

-This section shows an example redacted file\.
+This section shows an example redacted file for a call\.
 It's a twin of the original analyzed file\.
 The only difference is that sensitive data are redacted\.
+In this example, three entities were selected for redaction: "`CREDIT_DEBIT_NUMBER`", "`NAME`", "`USERNAME`"\.

+In this example, `RedactionMaskMode` is set to PII\.
+When an entity is redacted, Contact Lens replaces it with `[PII]`\.
+If it were set to `ENTITY_TYPE`, Contact Lens would replace the data with the name of the entity, for example, `[CREDIT_DEBIT_NUMBER]`\.

 ```
 {
-    "Version": "1.1.0",
+    "Version": "VOICE-2022-11-30",
     "AccountId": "your AWS account ID",
     "ContentMetadata": {
-        "RedactionTypes": [
-            "PII"
-        ],
-        "Output": "Redacted"
+        "Output": "Redacted",
+        "RedactionTypes": ["PII"],
+        "RedactionTypesMetadata": {
+            "PII": {
+                "RedactionEntitiesRequested": ["CREDIT_DEBIT_NUMBER", "NAME", "USERNAME"],
+                "RedactionMaskMode": "PII" // if you were to choose ENTITY_TYPE instead, the redaction would say, for example, [NAME]
+            }
+        }
     },
     "Channel": "VOICE",
     "JobStatus": "COMPLETED",